Telemedicine Medical Malpractice Lawyers Experienced in Dealing with This Growing Practice Area

 Regardless, litigating an out-of-state medical malpractice claim is not something most healthcare practitioners—and most medical malpractice litigation firms—are prepared to handle.
 These cases may involve varying statutes of limitations, liability laws, duties of care, damages caps, and more.

 If you face a telemedicine medical malpractice claim, it is crucial that you retain counsel competent to handle the unique issues the claim may raise.
-At Oberheiden, P.C., we have assembled a nationwide team of highly respected medical malpractice defense attorneys.
+At Oberheiden, P.C., we have assembled a nationwide team of highly respected healthcare fraud and medical malpractice defense attorneys.
 We currently have represented clients in 40 states, and are prepared to defend a case in any jurisdiction across the United States.

 Should You Allow Your Insurance Company to Hire You a Medical Malpractice Lawyer?